Gnakos/youtubetomp3downloader/README.md

-YouTube MP3 Extractor is a web-based application that allows users to extract audio from YouTube videos.
-By inputting a YouTube URL and specific timestamps, users can generate MP3 files from the selected segments.
-The app features a simple and intuitive interface with progress tracking, and it offers file download functionality, making it easy to save the extracted audio files.
-Built with modern web technologies, this tool provides an efficient and seamless experience for downloading and managing YouTube audio.
+## YouTube MP3 Extractor
+is a web-based application that allows users to extract audio from YouTube videos by providing a YouTube URL and timestamps.
+The app utilizes yt-dlp and ffmpeg (included in the app/dep folder) for video downloading and audio extraction.
+It features an intuitive interface for managing timestamps and downloading extracted MP3 files.
+Built with modern web technologies, this tool offers a seamless user experience with progress tracking and efficient file handling.

 ## Getting Started